opentracing-contrib/java-specialagent/opentracing-rewrite/README.md

-The <ins>Rewritable Tracer</ins> allows one to rewrite data in the spans created by <ins>Instrumentation Plugins</ins> without having to modify the source code.
+The <ins>Rewritable Tracer</ins> allows one to rewrite data in the spans created by <ins>Integrations</ins> without having to modify the source code.

 # JSON Configuration